FrankC01/pysui/doc/source/graphql_prog_txn.rst

 DryRun Lite
 -----------
 A lite weight dryrun just uses the TransactionKind (transaction before all gas is reconcilled).
 The query node to use in this case is ``DryRunTransactionKind``.
-If no options are provided, Sui will provide defautls.
+If no options are provided, Sui will provide defaults.
 See the DryRunTransactionKind documentation.

 .. code-block:: python